glpousse/glpousse/README.md

 ### Hi there 👋

-I'm an MRes Graduate from @ScPoEcon and a @JPE-Reproducibility Research Replicator for the Journal of Political Economy, currently working as a research assistant @CREST.
+I'm a Ph.D. candidate in Economics at CREST.
+I also work as a Replicator for the Journal of Political Economy.